Sayed-Husain/AI-and-Deep-Learning-Bootcamp/README.md

     - Exploring various machine learning concepts and techniques.
     - Hands-on experience with real-world datasets and case studies.

+4. **Deep Learning**
+    - Understanding the fundamentals of deep learning architectures and neural networks.
+    - Practical implementation of deep learning models using TensorFlow.
+    - Delving into advanced concepts such as convolutional neural networks (CNNs) and Transfer Learning.

 ## Links
 * Find the **slides** of the bootcamp [**Here**](https://github.com/Sayed-Husain/AI-and-Deep-Learning-Bootcamp/blob/main/Slides.pdf)